 The Group and the Company's exposure to interest rate risk is limited to the variable interest rates on borrowings.
 Based on observations of current market conditions, the director considers an upward or downward movement in interest of 1% to be reasonably possible.
-However, the potential impact of such a variance is considered immaterial.

-36. CAPITAL MANAGEMENT
+34. CAPITAL MANAGEMENT